-These cartoons are vividly biting; they invite us to put aside twenty first-century assumptions and look at events through the eyes of people living in the era.
-Among the highlights are: a California printing of the Emancipation Proclamation signed by Abraham Lincoln; and political cartoons relating to the election of 1860.
-As Americans continue to debate the legacy of slavery, these cartoons provide an historical point of reference for current events.
+This exhibition explores the Civil War and issues of slavery through political cartoons depicting Abraham Lincoln and his policies.
+These cartoons are vividly biting; they invite us to put aside twenty-first-century assumptions and look at events through the eyes of people living in the era.
+Among the highlights are: a California printing of the Emancipation Proclamation signed by Abraham Lincoln and political cartoons relating to the election of 1860.
+As Americans continue to debate the legacy of slavery, these cartoons provide a historical point of reference for current events.